Nicholas Plunkett: Delegations and negotiations

+Cromwell's invasion

 Only six months later the New Model Army launched a full-scale invasion of Ireland, and within a year had conquered large areas of the island.
 Nicholas' nephew Christopher Plunkett, 2nd Earl of Fingall was killed at the Battle of Rathmines.
 Ulick Burke, 1st Marquess of Clanricarde was appointed leader of the Irish forces in late 1650, replacing the discredited Earl of Ormond.
 In 1651 Clanricarde sent Plunkett with Geoffrey Browne on a desperate mission to negotiate with Charles IV, the extremely wealthy Duke of Lorraine, but the mission to gain his support was not successful.

+Restoration and return to prosperity

 After the conquest of Ireland Plunkett had his lands confiscated and was transported to Connacht.
 His luck changed at the Restoration in 1660, however: the endless disputes between the dispossessed Irish landholders and the planters enabled him to restore his legal practice to its former esteem.

+Personal life and death

 He married Catherine Turner, daughter of William Turner, an Alderman of Dublin; their daughter Jane married Valentine Browne, 1st Viscount Kenmare.

 Nicholas Plunkett's brother, Patrick, was also prominent in Confederate politics, becoming Bishop of Ardagh in 1647 largely thanks to the backing of Rinuccini.

 Nicholas Plunkett died on Christmas Day 1680, and was buried in Killeen, County Meath.